 - Hover over the name of the calendar to which you want to add a layer.

 - Click on the + icon 1 that appears.
-Alternatively, you can click on the three-dot menu button that appears to the right and select “Create layer”.
+Alternatively, you can right-click the calendar and select “Create layer” from the menu that appears.

 - From the pop-up: